Did you know you could paint aluminum and vinyl siding?

 Colour Choice – Vinyl siding tends to buckle and warp if it gets too hot.
 This warping can be irreversible and ruin the siding.
 The heat absorbed from sunshine by a dark colour is enough to cause this to occur.
 This is why vinyl siding is generally not available in dark colours.
 When painting vinyl siding, a good rule of thumb is to paint the siding no darker than its original colour.
 White, off-white and light pastels are generally appropriate.

-Surface Preparation – Vinyl siding is one of the easiest surfaces to prepare for paint.
+Do I need to prime vinyl siding before painting?
+Vinyl siding is one of the easiest surfaces to prepare for paint.
 Simply remove any dirt or chalk by scrubbing and rinsing or by power washing with plain water.
 If any mildew is present, remove it with a bleach-and-water solution and rinse.
 Priming is not generally required with use of a quality exterior latex paint.

+What is the best paint to use on vinyl siding?
 Paint Choice – “Siding – Re-Nu” A quick drying, extremely-resistant finish for repainting weathered vertical vinyl siding.
 Quality exterior 100% acrylic latex paints adhere well to weathered vinyl siding, given good surface preparation.
 A satin finish will provide a crisp “new-siding” appearance.

 Note: Oil-based paints should not be used on vinyl siding.

-Question: Do you have any tricks for improving the exterior of your house on a budget?
+Let us know what you think below: Do you have any tricks for improving the exterior of your house on a budget?

 Content of Article from Paint Quality Institute, P.O.
 Box 1348, Philadelphia, PA 19109, U.S.A.